3 tips to avoiding injury when snow shovelingJanuary 4, 2020

 Your front yard is a winter wonderland—great for making snowmen, but not so great for getting your car out of the driveway.

 Last winter, our team of practitioners saw an influx of clients with snow shoveling-related strains, sprains and injuries.
-With this in mind, they’ve put together a few tips to help you avoid injury when the flake are falling.
+With this in mind, they’ve put together a few tips to help you avoid injury when the flakes are falling.

 1. Warm up: